powercleee/truenas/ansible/README.md

 - **Dedicated User**: `ansible` user with SSH key authentication
 - **Storage**: ZFS pool named `tank` (or customize in inventory)

-**⚠️ Important:** This project uses a dedicated `ansible` user (UID: 1500) instead of root or truenas_admin for security.
-See setup guides below for complete instructions.
+**⚠️ Important:** This project uses a dedicated `ansible` user with admin privileges for API operations.
+The playbook runs locally and connects via HTTPS API calls instead of SSH.

 ### Setup Guides